National MP won't be drawn on Israel Folau debate

 Put it this way, Ngaro said, all people should have the freedom to express their views "unless that view incites violence or harm towards other people".

-READ MORE: National needs friends ...
+• National needs friends ...
 Is former Cabinet Minister Alfred Ngaro the answer?

+• MP Alfred Ngaro on a date with Destiny and a new apology

 "That's where we would all draw the line."